ovh/docs/pages/cloud/private-cloud/nsx-11-faq/guide.en-gb.md

 > Will the compute cluster have access to vRack ?
 Or will the vRACK be connected only to Edge Node ?
 >> The NSX cluster is fully compatible with vRack.
 You can add the NSX service in your PCC vRack.
 Find more information about vRack on [this page](/pages/cloud/private-cloud/vrack_and_hosted_private_cloud).
 >
-> <a name="vrackbridge"></a>
-> Can I bridge/stretch (using NSX) a vRack VLAN into Geneve (Generic Network Virtualization Encapsulation) portgroups?
-> The NSX cluster is fully compatible with vRack.
-You can add the NSX service in your PCC vRack.
-Find more information about vRack on [this page](/pages/cloud/private-cloud/vrack_and_hosted_private_cloud).
->
 > <a name="ha"></a>
 > Can I configure High Availability (HA)?
 >> No, NSX Edges are configured by OVHcloud following VMware best practices regarding HA.